Accepted and Published Papers:

 (with Emanuel Vespa).

 We experimentally examine how information transmission functions in an ongoing relationship.
-Where the one-shot literature documents substantial over-communication and preferences for honesty, in our repeated setting the outcomes are more consistent with uninformative babbling outcomes.
+Where the one-shot cheap-talk literature documents substantial over-communication and preferences for honesty, in our repeated setting the outcomes are more consistent with uninformative babbling outcomes.
 This is particularly surprising as honest revelation is supportable as an equilibrium outcome in our repeated setting.
-We show that the inefficient outcomes we find are driven by a coordination failure.
-More specifically, we show that in order to sustain honest revelation, the focal dynamic punishments in this environment require a coordination on the payment of "information rents."
+We show that inefficient outcomes are driven by a coordination failure on how to distribute the gains from information sharing.
+However, when agents can coordinate, honest revelation arises conditional on an "information rent" being paid.

 Paired-Uniform Scoring: Implementing a binarized scoring rule with non-mathematical language